rlwmmw/kibana-4.2-init/README.md

 ## Instructions

-Save this script to /etc/init.d/kibana
+Save this script to /etc/init.d/ with the name kibana

 type sudo update-rc.d kibana defaults